ACANETS/dpcpp-tutorial/matrix-multi/README.md

 # `matrix-multiplication` Sample

 We use matrix multiplication example to show how to design data parallel programs.
 Using it, we demonstrate how "thinking-in-parallel" helps leverage the parallelism in a task and implement it in DPC++.
 We also include a few examples for analyzing and optimizing the design.
 Specifically we show how to use compilation reports to analyze a design and how to perform run-time profiling.
+A few design options are compared side by side in terms of programming APIs, resource utilization, area and performance.

 | Optimized for                     | Description
 |:---                               |:---